Blinddog Smokin': History

 Blinddog Smokin' was formed in 1994 by front man, singer, and harmonica player Carl Gustafson and guitarist Jason Coomes in Laramie, Wyoming.
 Today the band is composed of drummer Chuck Gullens, bassist Roland Bacon who joined in 2000, keyboardist Mo Beeks who joined in 2009, backup singer Chris White and guitarist, Chalo Ortiz who joined in 2010, backup singer Linda Gustafson who joined in 2011, and finally percussionist/saxophonist, Fabian Antonio Chavez, who came on board in 2015.

 Across the span of their career they have toured extensively, averaging around 200 gigs per year.
-From 1993-2011, Blinddog Smokin' was signed to Crying Tone Records, distributed by Hapi Skratch Records.
+From 1993 to 2011, Blinddog Smokin' was signed to Crying Tone Records, distributed by Hapi Skratch Records.
 In 2014, Silver Talon Records was established in Los Angeles and has put out releases by, Dr. John, Bobby Rush, and Blinddog Smokin'.
 The label is distributed by City Hall Records.
 They have performed three times on the main stage at the King Biscuit Blues Festival, twice on the main stage at the Tulsa Blues Festival, and were the house band for the Snowy Range Blues Festival for six consecutive years.
 They are the first national-touring funk band to come out of Wyoming.